-Sometimes an infant will have to be transferred from your hospital to another hospital's NICU for advanced care.
-In this case, the hospital of birth should collect the initial newborn screening specimen and notify the receiving hospital of the collection by providing them with the LabID from the screen.
-In the notes section of the blood collection form, the birth hospital should write where the baby was transferred.
+Sometimes an infant will have to be transferred from your hospital to another hospital for advanced care.
+In this case, the hospital of birth should collect the initial newborn screening specimen and notify the receiving hospital of the collection by providing them with the Lab ID from the screen(s).
+In the notes section of the blood collection form, the birth hospital should write where the baby was transferred to in the notes section of the blood collection form.

-If the baby is transferred to a hospital without having an initial newborn screening specimen collected, it is the responsibility of the birth hospital to:
+If the baby is transferred to a hospital without having an initial newborn screening specimen collected with blood, it is the responsibility of the birth hospital to: